-We will continue to build strong partnerships with mana whenua through Ara Kōtui, the Te Kete Rukuruku (dual naming of parks) programme and the Pukekiwiriki Paa Joint Management committee.
+We will continue to build strong partnerships with mana whenua through the Southern Mana Whenua Kaitiaki Forum, Ara Kōtui, the Te Kete Rukuruku (dual naming of parks) programme and the Pukekiwiriki Paa Joint Management committee.

 We will advocate for increased council investment and funding in the south through a change to the funding calculation so that historic underfunding is addressed.